Dark matter and lepton flavour phenomenology in a singlet-doublet scotogenic model: Introduction

 Concerning neutrino masses, while in the Standard Model the other fermions are of Dirac nature, allowing for mass generation through the Higgs mechanism, right-handed neutrinos would be a singlet under full Standard Model gauge group.
 In addition, accounting for the experimentally inferred mass scale would require unnaturally small Yukawa couplings.
 While many extensions of the Standard Model address this question by considering effective small masses generated through the so-called Seesaw mechanism \cite{Minkowski:1977sc, Yanagida:1980xy, PhysRevLett.56.561}, a different approach can be implemented by considering loop-induced Majorana mass terms, which are naturally loop-suppressed.

 In the present work, we will consider a framework of the scotogenic type, which reunites WIMP dark matter and radiative neutrino mass generation.
 A simple model of this type has been proposed by Ma \cite{Ma:2006km} and discussed in Refs.\ \cite{Toma:2013zsa, Vicente:2014wga, Fraser:2014yha, Baumholzer:2019twf}.
-Phenomenological aspects of this class of models have then been presented in numerous subsequent studies \cite{Klasen:2013jpa, Molinaro:2014lfa, Lindner:2016kqk, Rocha-Moran:2016enp, Bhattacharya:2017sml, Bhattacharya:2018fus, Konar:2020wvl, Escribano:2020iqq, DeRomeri:2021yjo}.
+Phenomenological aspects of this class of models have then been presented in numerous subsequent studies \cite{Klasen:2013jpa, Molinaro:2014lfa, Lindner:2016kqk, Rocha-Moran:2016enp, Ahriche:2017iar, Bhattacharya:2017sml, Bhattacharya:2018fus, Ahriche:2018ger, Konar:2020wvl, Escribano:2020iqq, DeRomeri:2021yjo}.
 A summary and classification in terms of topologies related to neutrino mass generation of more general scotogenic setups has been published in Ref.\ \cite{Restrepo2013}.

 The generation of neutrino masses necessarily comes along with lepton-flavour violating effects, which may contribute to experimentally constrained processes, such as, e.g., the decay $\mu \to e\gamma$ and related leptonic transitions.
 Precision measurements of such transitions may put stringent constraints on the parameter space, especially concerning coupling parameters involved in the neutrino mass generation and dark matter phenomenology.
+Moreover, the same couplings may also contribute to a processes involved in leptogenesis \cite{Fukugita:1986hr} allowing to explain the baryon asymmetry through an initial lepton asymmetry.
+While, in the present paper, we will address dark matter and neutrino masses, this last point is left for future work.

 We will dedicate our analysis to a specific scotogenic model, labelled ``T1-2A'' according to Ref.\ \cite{Restrepo2013} that includes both scalar and fermionic singlets and doublets.
 This model features two non-vanishing neutrino masses generated through radiative contributions and offers three different candidates for WIMP dark matter.
 A discrete $\mathbb{Z}_2$ symmetry ensures that the dark matter particle is stable.
-In a sens, this corresponds to a union of the singlet-doublet scalar \cite{Cohen2011, Cheung2013, Banik2014, Cabral2017} and singlet-doublet fermion \cite{Cohen2011, Cheung2013, Calibbi2015, Bhattacharya:2015qpa, Banerjee2016, Abe2017} extensions.
+In a sense, this corresponds to a union of the singlet-doublet scalar \cite{Cohen2011, Cheung2013, Banik2014, Cabral2017} and singlet-doublet fermion \cite{Cohen2011, Cheung2013, Calibbi2015, Bhattacharya:2015qpa, Banerjee2016, Abe2017} extensions.
 More recently, this model has been studied in Ref.\ \cite{Esch2018}, focusing mainly on the particular case of scalar dark matter.